Valentines Day Wines for Your Special Someone

 If you and that special person have enjoyed wines together, what are the preferences that have emerged?

-- Perhaps you have some bottles of special wine which you have been waiting, and waiting, to serve on a special occasion.
+- Perhaps you have some bottles of special wine that you have been waiting, and waiting, to serve on a special occasion.
 This could certainly enhance the occasion.
-But don’t wait too long – a treasured bottle will evolve over the years, and might lose some of its magic if it is cellared too long.
-But at another level, a rare wine from your collection or cellar could have special shared meaning.
+But don’t wait too long – a treasured bottle will evolve over the years and might lose some of its magic if it is cellared too long.
+But at another level, a rare wine from your collection or cellar could have a special shared meaning.
 Suppose your special person has a favorite restaurant.

 - Many restaurants now permit bringing a bottle of wine, particularly if it is a vintage or wine property that is not in the restaurant’s cellar.
-Usually there is a corkage fee is charged, perhaps $30 or so.
+Usually, there is a corkage fee is charged.
 Your sharing a fine wine in a restaurant of your partner’s choice would be a fine and appreciated gesture.
 You see my reasoning here.
-The wine should be about the relationship itself, and have meaning for you both.
+The wine should be about the relationship itself and have meaning for you both.
 That is probably better than simply offering one of your favorite wines.

 Who knows – you may be starting your very own Valentine’s Day traditions!